CRGE INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Charge Enterprises, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, June 14, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Charge Enterprises, Inc. ("Charge Enterprises" or "the Company") (NASDAQ: CRGE) and certain of its officers.
+NEW YORK, June 21, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Charge Enterprises, Inc. ("Charge Enterprises" or "the Company") (NASDAQ: CRGE) and certain of its officers.

 This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Charge Enterprises securities between December 15, 2021 and February 28, 2024, inclusive (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/CRGE.